-At the bottom of the page you will see the Route Table and corresponding changes if a wired connection fails or a cable is disconnected (the default route changes to wlan0).
-Similarly, if a WiFi connection is not available, the mobile connection will be used.
+At the bottom of the page you will see the Route Table and corresponding changes if a wired connection fails or a cable is disconnected the mobile connection will be used.

 Backup routes work even if they are not activated in the Backup Routes item, but the router will use the factory defaults.